-Want some interesting and fun things to do during Men’s Health Month or anytime during the year.
+Some interesting and fun things to do during Men’s Health Month or anytime during the year.

 Wear Blue Day